vikramoff24/Daily-Journal-/README.md

 # Daily-Journal-
-Daily Journal is a blogging site with Database.Use /compose for adding your content.
+Daily Journal is a blogging site which is connected with MongoDB Atlas .Use /compose for adding your content.
 Live at : https://fathomless-springs-37861.herokuapp.com/